 "Interns get a meaningful amount of on-air time, and these practicum placements often result in jobs after college.
 One year, Golden West hired half our summer graduates!"

-6. Study on campus OR online
+6. Study online

-Live far from the Herzing Winnipeg campus, or don't have time to attend class during the day?
+Live far from the Herzing campus, or don't have time to attend class during the day?
 No problem.
 Herzing is one of the only private colleges to offer this program online.

 Our goal is to accommodate busy, working people who need a class schedule that really fits around their other responsibilities.
 No matter what your situation is, this program can be adapted to suit your needs.